-- 9.5.1 An accessible vehicle parking lot, as illustrated in Figure 56, shall: - (a) have dimensions of 4800 mm by 3600 mm; - (b) have a firm, level surface without aeration slabs; and - (c) wherever possible, be sheltered.

-Where a building is required under clause 2.1.1 of this Code to be accessible and where the provision of accessible parking lots is waived under section 14 of the Act, that building must be accessible from the vehicle park.
+- 9.5.1 An accessible vehicle parking lot, as illustrated in Figure 56, shall: - (a) have dimensions of 4800 mm by 3600 mm; - (b) have a firm, level surface without aeration slabs; and - (c) wherever possible, be sheltered. - Note: (1) Where a building is required under clause 2.1.1 of this Code to be accessible and where the provision of accessible parking lots is waived under section 14 of the Act, that building must be accessible from the vehicle park. - (2) Parallel parking for persons with disabilities is discouraged.